Subcompact cardinals, type omission and ladder systems: Down to aleph2

-We would like to lift the embedding.
-Since the $f$-part which is introduced in the forcing $\mathbb{S}(\kappa)$ is a non-reflecting stationary set, there is no hope to lift this embedding without a forcing component that will kill it.
-Let us consider
+Since the $f$-part which is introduced in the forcing $\mathbb{S}(\kappa)$ is a non-reflecting stationary set, there is no hope to lift this embedding without a forcing component that would add a club disjoint from it.
+So, $\tilde{j}$ exists only in a generic extension of $V[G][S]$.